Intesa CEO says bank could be seen as takeover target

-TURIN, Italy, Nov 26 (Reuters) - Intesa Sanpaolo, Italy’s biggest retail bank, said on Tuesday that a recovery in the Italian economy could prompt foreign banks to look at Intesa as a takeover target.
+TURIN, Italy (Reuters) - Intesa Sanpaolo (ISP.MI), Italy’s biggest retail bank, said on Tuesday that a recovery in the Italian economy could prompt foreign banks to look at Intesa as a takeover target.

 In the text of a speech he made to the bank’s managers, CEO Carlo Messina said the bank could remain independent only if it boosted its profitability and market capitalisation.